A.R.C. Archive. Ready. Cloud.

 The documentation process is the barrier.
 Open a spreadsheet.
 Walk room to room.
 Describe each item.
 Research replacement values.
 Photograph everything.
 Attach receipts.
 The estimated time to properly inventory an average home: 40+ hours.
 The percentage of homeowners who complete this process: single digits.

-The second is the insurance carrier tool.
-Built by or for specific insurers, locked to their ecosystem, designed primarily to streamline claims processing rather than empower the homeowner.
-The interface reflects the priority: functional, utilitarian, built for adjusters who already know what they're looking at.
+The others are insurance carrier tools, built for their own ecosystem, designed to make claims processing easier for adjusters rather than documentation easier for homeowners.
+The interfaces feel like it - functional, dense, built for someone who already knows what they're looking at.

 The Insurance Reality